Mon - Fri 7:30 Am to 5:00 Pm

 Step 3 - Painting, Plumbing & Electrical

-Each kitchen renovation is different, and the extent of changes to the utilities depends on how different the new layout is, compared to the old one.
+Each kitchen renovation is different, and the extent of changes to the utilities depends on how different the new layout is compared to the old one.
 If the stove, fridge, sink, and dishwasher are kept in (almost) the same spots as before, you might only need minor adjustments.
 However, if you move the appliances to new positions, you are looking at more extensive changes.
-Of course, these things are well known when we're designing your new kitchen so that you can make appointments with an electrician and or plumber in due time.
+Of course, these things are well known when planning your new kitchen so that you can make appointments with an electrician and or plumber in due time.

 Step 4 - Installation of new kitchen